KI3P/T41-V12-SDT/README.md

 ### Compiler settings

+The file `Config.h` includes several compiler options which add, subtract, or adjust parameters of some features.
+Please review this file prior to compilation.

+Completing a FLASH erase of the Teensy is strongly recommended before uploading this new version.
+The instructions for performing a FLASH erase of the Teensy are at [this link](https://www.pjrc.com/store/teensy41.html#programming) under the bullet "Memory Wipe & LED Blink Restore".

 Select the Teensy 4.1 board, and select the following build configuration options:

 * Tools->Optimize->Fast with LTO
 * Tools->USB Type->Dual Serial
 * Tools->CPU Speed->600 MHz

+Some people report success running the CPU at 528 MHz.
 The memory usage after compiling should look like this:

 ```
    FLASH: code:272292, data:129336, headers:8988   free for files:7715848